-1.1.
-Language intervention for children with DLD and LT
+Language intervention for children with DLD and LT.

 There are various approaches to language intervention for these children.
 The three approaches outlined by DeVeney et al. (2017) are: (a) general language stimulation; (b) focused language stimulation, which can complement the former but involves concentrating on identification; and (c) context-centered or child-interest-centered stimulation, which entails instructing individuals in the child's proximity, primarily within their family circle, to modify their expressions.
-Ebbels et al. (2019) present another categorization: Level 1, which involves training other professionals and conducting parent education programs for children without language difficulties to promote speech and general communication development; Level 2, 3 A, and 3B focus on intervention for children with language difficulties or disorders.
-Level 2 focuses on individual family training, while Level 3 A involves direct intervention by a speech therapist or clinician.
+Ebbels et al. (2019) present another categorization: Level 1, which involves training other professionals and conducting parent education programs for children without language difficulties to promote speech and general communication development; Level 2, 3A, and 3B focus on intervention for children with language difficulties or disorders.
+Level 2 focuses on individual family training, while Level 3A involves direct intervention by a speech therapist or clinician.
 However, it is known that families tend to prefer training programs when children are younger (Law et al., 2019).

-Training programs at Levels 2 and 3 A can be categorized into three types: a) child-directed approach; b) adult-directed approach; and c) hybrid approach (Tukiran et al., 2023).
+Training programs at Levels 2 and 3A can be categorized into three types: a) child-directed approach; b) adult-directed approach; and c) hybrid approach (Tukiran et al., 2023).
 This article evaluates a hybrid parent coaching program, as it combines parent modeling and other tools to improve their interactions in a natural environment, while also providing a structured program led by adults.
-Four publications have been found in the literature explaining two programs of this type, one called Enhanced Milieu Teaching (Robert & Kaiser, 2012, 2015; Roberts et al., 2014) and the Home-Based Treatment (Whitehurst et al., 1991).
+Four publications have been found in the literature explaining two programs of this type, one called Enhanced Milieu Teaching (Robert & Kaiser, 2015, 2012; Roberts et al., 2014) and the Home-Based Treatment (Whitehurst et al., 1991).
 Both programs achieved significant improvements (Roberts et al., 2014; Whitehurst et al., 1991), although neither of them has been conducted in a Spanish-speaking context (Tukiran et al., 2023).

 In the systematic review conducted by Bahamonde et al. (2021), it was highlighted that there is a lower number of research studies on language interventions for children with DLD conducted in Spanish-speaking contexts compared to other countries.
 Moreover, there are even fewer interventions related to family counseling in comparison to other types of interventions.
 On the other hand, Carson et al. (2022), in another systematic review on language intervention in children with language delay, noted that studies related to indirect intervention with family training yielded variable results.
-Specifically, two studies in this review concluded that participants improved in vocabulary comprehension (Fong et al., 2012; Hancock et al., 2002), while in another study, one participant improved while the other did not (Delaney & Kaiser, 2001).
-Finally, another study reported no significant differences when the intervention was applied to all seven participants in the study (Ciccone et al., 2012).
+Specifically, two studies in this review concluded that participants improved in vocabulary comprehension (Fong et al., 2012; Hancock et al., 2002), applied to all seven participants in the study (Ciccone et al., 2012).